SPRING Forward into Road Ride Season! Sunday, March 8

 Proper bike & Equipment

 Bring your road bike with whatever size tires you enjoy riding that will allow you to keep pace with the group.
-A gravel bike is acceptable.
+25mm tires or bigger road slicks are appropriate for this route.
+A gravel bike is acceptable if you want to ride it and feel you can keep pace with road riders.

 Clipless pedals and shoes.
 These are important elements of bike control.
 Since we are riding near to each other on the road, platform pedals don’t offer necessary bike control for this kind of riding.